 Below are some fitness goals and their potential benefits for seniors:

-- Increase strength – Increased strength has numerous advantages for seniors.
-Stairs can become easier to climb, household chores can become less physically taxing, and gardening tasks like hoeing or moving fertilizer bags can be more easily performed
+- Increased strength – Increased strength has numerous advantages for seniors.
+Stairs can become easier to climb, household chores can become less physically taxing, and gardening tasks like hoeing or moving fertilizer bags can be more easily performed.

-- Improve balance – Balance is essential for safety.
+- Improved balance – Balance is essential for safety.
 Better balance can reduce the risk of falls and the injuries that accompany them.
-A broken hip that resulted from a fall can involve a long and painful recovery process
+A broken hip that resulted from a fall can involve a long and painful recovery process.

-- Enhance endurance – By improving endurance, older adults can engage in fun activities for longer periods without needing to rest or quit.
-Practically, that may mean more time playing with the grandkids or walking along a beach
+- Enhanced endurance – By improving endurance, older adults can engage in fun activities for longer periods without needing to rest or quit.
+Practically, that may mean more time playing with the grandkids or walking along a beach.

-- Improve flexibility – Flexibility is often overlooked but it is very important.
+- Improved flexibility – Flexibility is often overlooked but it is very important.
 Simple daily activities like tying your shoes or putting on a sweater require a certain degree of flexibility.
-Flexibility needs to be maintained as we age
+Flexibility needs to be maintained as we age.